ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 * A compromised device could respond with a spoofed Attestation Result, that is, a compromised OS could return a fabricated quote.

 Protection against spoofed quotes from a device with valid identity is a bit more complex.
-An identity key must be available to sign any kind of nonce or hash offered by the verifier, and consequently, could be used to sign a fabricated quote.
+An identity key must be available to sign any kind of nonce or hash offered by the Verifier, and consequently, could be used to sign a fabricated quote.
 To block a spoofed Attestation Result, the quote generated inside the TPM must be signed by a key that's different from the DevID, called an Attestation Key (AK).